 The European Union in Action program provides an in-depth understanding of the European Union and the North Atlantic Treaty Organization (NATO) through a combination of classes and seminars with European Union and NATO decision makers; access to behind-the-scenes players in Brussels; internships; field trips outside the city; homestays; and cultural activities.
-The Business in Europe program offers students a well-rounded academic experience on the European business environment.
-Students will learn ins-and-outs of Brussels, the capital of Europe, through a combination of direct enrollment courses, AU Brussels Center courses, an internship, and daily interactions with Europeans
+Students will learn ins-and-outs of Brussels, the capital of Europe, through a combination of direct enrollment courses, AU Brussels Center courses, an internship, and daily interactions with Europeans powerful cities in the world.
+It also provides a daily connection with modern Belgian culture that might otherwise be missed in the hectic pace of this busy European capital.

 Students live with a family while in the program.
-The homestay experience offers insights into normal life for citizens living in one of the most powerful cities in the world.
-It also provides a daily connection with modern Belgian culture that might otherwise be missed in the hectic pace of this busy European capital.
+The homestay experience offers insights into normal life for citizens living in one of the most